The Shrine Church of Our Lady of Solace

 amusement rides ruined beyond repair.
 In New York, downtown Manhattan was completely

-flooded; basements, parking garages and the South Ferry subway station saw water
+flooded; basements, parking garages and the brand new South Ferry subway station

 The Coney Island boardwalk did survive with relatively little damage.
 A classic haunted spook ride in Deno’s Wonder Wheel Park that kept riders screaming in terror since 1920’s was forever ruined.
 While the repairs have been ongoing on the new Zamperla rides in Luna Park and Scream Zone, the fates of the Wonder Wheel and the Cyclone roller coaster remained in doubt for some time.
 Their works, which were underground and dating back almost ninety years, were seemingly damaged beyond repair.
 However, on opening day, March 24, 2013, all of the parks and their rides were back in operation.
 New track was installed on the Cyclone by CAI to ensure a still thrilling but smoother and safe ride.
 The Wonder Wheel was completely refurbished and its gondolas cleaned and repainted.
 No major hurricane and its sea surge would stop the Vourderis family from having its wonderful park ready and the great Wheel ready to provide riders with some thrills and grand vistas.
-The original Nathan’s still stands strangely silent; it will take months to restore it and put it back in operation.
-However, its boardwalk location survived with very little damage and will keep the tradition alive while its far older big brother recovers.
+The original Nathan’s still stood strangely silent; it took months to restore it and put it back in operation.
+However, its boardwalk location survived with very little damage and will keep the tradition alive while its far older big brother recovered.
+The original Nathan’s Famous reopened on June 1, 2012 in time to reactivate its Hot Dog Eating Contest Countdown Clock and well as hold the Contest on July 4th.
 Gargiulo’s is an amazing story.
 Although sections of the classic Italian restaurant were badly damaged and neatly blocked off, it reopened on December 1, 2012, offering not only its incomparable food, service and catering facilities but a also shot of encouragement to the many small business owners in Coney Island whose businesses were washed away.

 The Shrine Church of Our Lady of Solace also saw extensive damage with over four feet of water in the church, most of it coming up from its furnace room basement and crawlways (the new doors, installed in 2010, kept back most of the water).
 The rectory and convent basement were also flooded to the ceiling and, liked the church, their electrical boxes, wiring and heating systems were destroyed.
 Damage to the school building was, however, minimal in comparison.
 It had been originally planned that Sunday Masses would be held in the auditorium with weekday Masses in the old convent chapel.
 Working tirelessly, pastor Fr.
 Armando Palmieri, parochial vicar Fr.
 Shiju M. Chittattukara, and a small army of volunteers worked tirelessly to set the church to rights, cleaning pews and refinishing some where necessary, removing mud, sand and small pools of standing water.
 On Sunday November 4th with sanctuary lights, a portable sound system and electronic keyboard powered by a generator, all of the Sunday Masses returned to the church.
 The Shrine Church of Our Lady of Solace was not long in taking its accustomed place as a beacon of faith and hope in Coney Island.